menu

 NeighborhoodScout's exclusive research identifies the Downtown Passaic East neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 42.7% of its working residents employed in such fields, which is a higher proportion than 96.0% of American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Downtown Passaic East neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Downtown Passaic East neighborhood have a highly unusual car ownership.
 23.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.0% of U.S. neighborhoods.

 Did you know that the Downtown Passaic East neighborhood has more Dominican and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 33.7% of this neighborhood's residents have Dominican ancestry and 16.7% have Puerto Rican ancestry.